MLB’s hottest team has no big stars and a third of the Los Angeles Dodgers’ budget. What is their secret?

 The Milwaukee Brewers have some exciting young players but no real stars and their payroll is the tenth lowest of the 30 Major League Baseball teams, about one third of what the Los Angeles Dodgers pay.

-Yet they are the hottest team in MLB right now, frequently at the top of the power rankings and riding a franchise record streak of 14 consecutive wins, sealed by a 6-5 victory against the Cincinnati Reds in 11 innings on Saturday.
+Yet they are the hottest team in MLB right now, frequently at the top of the power rankings and on a franchise record streak of 14 consecutive wins until that was snapped by a 3-2 defeat against the Cincinnati Reds on Sunday.
 Not since the Seattle Mariners in 2022 has any MLB team enjoyed such a long winning run.

 And somewhat befitting this team, eight of those are comeback wins, a rarity among teams who have recorded 14 wins in a row.

-They are now at 78-44 with a nine-game lead over the Chicago Cubs in the NL Central and are eight games better than the Dodgers and the Philadelphia Phillies, the National League’s next best teams.
+They are now at 78-45 with an eight-game lead over the Chicago Cubs in the NL Central and are seven games better than the Dodgers and the Philadelphia Phillies, the National League’s next best teams.

 Such success isn’t entirely new to the Brewers – they have made the postseason in six of the past seven seasons – but their recent record-breaking exploits and rise to become the hottest team in baseball have focused the national spotlight on the ragtag team from Milwaukee.